DicksonLegend/AI-Resume-Screening-System/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## ⚠️ Disclaimer

-This AI system is designed to assist in resume screening but should not be the sole basis for hiring decisions.
-Human review and judgment are essential in the recruitment process.

 ## 🆘 Support

 For issues and questions: